-Most Technical Award qualifications that we offer are BTEC or Cambridge National qualifications which are equivalent to one GCSE.
-These Technical Awards are routed in 'real life' experiences of the world of work e.g. the construction or care industries.
-All Technical Award qualifications include an externally assessed (examined) unit which accounts for at least 40% of the course.
-Some of these are examined at the end of Year 11 but some courses have more flexibility as to when this exam is sat.
-The remaining units are internally assessed via coursework assignments which are completed throughout the course.
+Technical Award qualifications include BTEC or Cambridge National qualifications, which are equivalent to one GCSE.
+These Technical Awards are rooted in 'real life' experiences of the world of work e.g. the construction or care industries.
+All Technical Award qualifications include an externally assessed (examined) unit which accounts for at least 40% of the course and is taken at the end of Year 11.